 I have been working with children now for around 25 years – starting off as a voluntary leader with Girlguiding UK, progressing to a Specialist Learning Support Assistant and then training as a Primary teacher specialising in History.
-Over the past 15 years, I have had the opportunity to teach a whole range of ages, from 3 year-olds up to adults, in both state and private schools.
+Over the past 15 years, I have had the opportunity to teach a whole range of ages, from three year-olds up to adults, in both state and private schools.
 During that time, I have also specialised in working with learners with SEN, particularly dyslexia, ADHD and ASD, including training as an Irlen Visual Stress Screener.

 I absolutely love learning and am particularly drawn to History and English – so much so that I continued to study Humanities, Art History and English whilst doing my teacher training.
 I like to visit museums and historic towns and villages around the UK with my husband and two daughters.
 When I was a student, I had the opportunity to volunteer in a museum, interviewing local people for their oral history archives.
 A few years ago, I also teamed up with a film-maker to record a local history walk.
 I am fascinated by knowing about the lives people used to lead and how this relates to us now!
 It is also interesting how our language has evolved and this helps tremendously when teaching English.